 Senior Program Manager

-Ami serves as an Engagement Manager, directly responsible for managing fieldwork with one of STG’s engagements.
+Ami serves as an Engagement Director, directly responsible for managing fieldwork with one of Mass Insight's engagements.
 Ami began her career in education as a Teach for America corps member in Baltimore, MD.
 After teaching elementary students for 4 years, Ami broadened her education reform efforts in Baltimore City by working for The New Teacher Project to manage the district’s alternative teaching program.
 She later joined the district leadership team serving as both the Special Assistant to the Chief Human Capital Officer and Manager of School-Based Recruitment and Staffing in 2010.
 Ami received her B.A. from the University of Pittsburgh in business administration and later received her M.A.T. from Johns Hopkins University in Teaching.

 Vice President of Field Engagements